Philo of Larissa

-The external facts of Philo’s career are largely undisputed.
-After eight years of study with Callicles, a student of Carneades, in his native Larissa, Philo moved to Athens in 134/3 BC, where he spent fourteen years with Clitomachus, another of Carneades’ students, and the scholarch (or head) of the Academy from 129/8 (or perhaps 127/6) to his death in 110/9 BC.
-Philo was elected to replace him in that year, and remained the scholarch until his death in 84/3 BC.
-His tenure was troubled by two events.
-First, in the late 90s BC his authority was challenged by the secession of his student Antiochus of Ascalon, who set up a rival anti-skeptic ‘Old Academy’.
-(A second student, Aenesidemus, also left the Academy to found or revive the radically skeptical Pyrrhonist school, probably in the 90s BC; but the dating of this secession to Philo’s tenure as scholarch is insecure.)
+Philo’s tenure as head of the Academy was troubled by two events.
+First, in the late 90s BCE his authority was challenged by the secession of his student Antiochus of Ascalon, who set up a rival anti-skeptic “Old Academy”.
+(A second student, Aenesidemus, also left the Academy to found or revive the radically skeptical Pyrrhonist school, probably in the 90s BCE; but the dating of this secession to Philo’s tenure as scholarch is insecure.)
 Secondly, civil unrest in Athens and the threat of the Mithridatic war led to an exodus of Academic philosophers to safer cities.
-Philo himself moved to Rome in 89/8 BC, where he continued to give lectures and published his ‘Roman Books’.
-It is unclear whether he ever returned to Athens after its ‘pacification’ by the Romans in 86 BC.
+Philo himself moved to Rome in 89/8 BCE, where he continued to give lectures and published his “Roman Books”.
+It is unclear whether he ever returned to Athens after its “pacification” by the Romans in 86 BCE.
 The name of his successor as scholarch, who probably oversaw the final demise of the Academy as an institution, is also unclear.
-(The section of Philodemus’ Catalogue of Academic Philosophers—our main source for his biography—dealing with Philo’s death, his students, and his successor, survives in an illegible form.)
+(The section of Philodemus’ Catalogue of Academic Philosophers—our main source for his biography—dealing with Philo’s death, his students, and his successor, is at several points illegible; see Fleischer 2017c.)
 None of Philo’s written works survive, but we possess a summary of a work on ethics, some direct evidence for his Roman Books and earlier epistemological views, and indirect evidence for a work on rhetoric.

 Since the evidence for Philo’s various epistemological views is philosophically rich but radically incomplete, their interpretation is unsurprisingly controversial.
-The primary sources agree that Philo’s views evolved between his election as scholarch in 110/9 BC and the publication of the Roman Books in 88 BC; but the precise stages of his epistemological evolution and the arguments that led Philo to change his mind are not explicitly described in the texts we have.
+The primary sources agree that Philo’s views evolved between his election as scholarch in 110/9 BCE and the publication of the Roman Books in 88 BCE; but the precise stages of his epistemological evolution and the arguments that led Philo to change his mind are not explicitly described in the texts we have.